SESAME-Synchrotron/BEATS_tomoscan/docs/source/for_staff_advanced.rst

 Selecting detector, start of IOC, getting initial images
 -------------------------------

-FLIR needs to be plugged in
+FLIR needs to be plugged in the power outlet
 PCO needs to be switched on on top, its chiller is in "follow-mode".

 Refining slit settings and detector posotion
 -------------------------------
+slits 1, 2, 3 need to be adapted to fit the FOV

 Potential obstacles